openservicemesh/osm/Interfaces.md

 In the previous section we proposed an implementation of the `StreamEndpoints` function.
 This function provides connected Envoy proxies with a mapping from a service name to a list of routable IP addresses and ports.
-The `GetEndpoints` and `GetAnnouncementChannel` functions will be provided by the SMC component, which we refer to as the **Service Catalog** in this document.
+The `ListEndpoints` and `GetAnnouncementChannel` functions will be provided by the SMC component, which we refer to as the **Service Catalog** in this document.

 The Service Catalog will have access to the `MeshTopology`, `SecretsProvider`, and the list of `EndpointProvider`s.